parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-kokkos/output-4/interactions/README.txt.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is a C++ code and supports the Kokkos execution model, allowing it to run on various architectures, including NVIDIA GPUs, AMD GPUs, and CPUs.
+SimpleMOC-kernel is a C++ code using the Kokkos parallel programming model and supports various architectures including NVIDIA GPUs, AMD GPUs, and CPUs.

 ==============================================================================
 Quick Start Guide